Call for Submissions

 - Dr. Pablo Díaz Gómez Maqueo (CEIMEXCAN- Ontario)

 - M.A.
 Denise Ibanez, (CEIMEXCAN – Quebec Region Chapter).

 - M.A.
 Carlos Peralta (Autonomous Chapingo University, Faculty).

 - B.A.
 Erick Estrada (Canadian Mental Health Association – Edmonton AB).

 - Poster: Francisco Ucán-Marín

 Do you want to be a volunteer in the organization of the conference?

 Your help is essential to the success of the conference.
-You can help in a number of ways by either sending this call for papers to students across Canada, helping with the edition of the digital proceedings, organizing/providing transportation to the conference, hosting a student in your place for one or two days, helping to maintain the website, setting up and coordinating a videoconference link, and in any other way you may see fit.
-Send us an email to join the team (firstname.lastname@example.org).
+You can help either by sending this call for papers to students across Canada, helping with the edition of the digital proceedings, organizing/providing transportation to the conference, hosting a student for one or two nights, helping to maintain the website, setting up and coordinating a videoconference link, or in any other way you consider pertinent.
+Send us an electronic mail and join the team!

 Should you have any questions, concerns or comments, please do not hesitate to get in touch with us.
 Confederation of Mexican Graduate Students and Researchers in Canada: